afridipolock/accomomate/readme.md

 npm start
 ```

-- For backend navigate to /backend
+- For backend and database navigate to /backend

+- First get ready your database
+- Here we use mysql
+- Navigate to config/db.sql
+- Run all the query to setup database and table
+- your database is ready

 ```
 cd src/backend